johnofsydney/notes/aws/dev_course.md

   - other user accounts can be defined as either or both of
     - _human users_ who can logon via the console with a username and password and access resources.
     - _programmatic users_ have a user key and user secret key combination to login and access resources either through code or CLI
+    - New users have no permissions at all when they are first created
 - Groups
   -  groupings of eg users with same securirty / access requirements.
 E.G. HR, Sales, Database Users.
 Suits human and programmatic users.
 - Roles